 Being a professional dog trainer means you do a lot of coaching.
 You need good listening and advising skills, and empathy.
+You need good writing skills.
 You also need good mechanical skills — animal training is a technology.

 If you enjoy learning, love dogs, and like talking with people, dog training can be both fulfilling and fun.

 With the growing popularity of online learning, you have a variety of options.
 Finding dog trainer programs may be easy, but how do you choose which to complete?

 A good dog trainer program or dog trainer course will cover the following: